minhanh151/PLOT/plot-pp/README.md

 |   |   |–– |–– seed3/
 ```

-To evaluate the first-stage models, you should firstly gain the stage1 model, and store it in `your_pretrain_path`, change `your_data_path`, `your_pretrain_path` and `your_work_path` in `scripts/evaluation.sh`, then you can run the command `bash evaluation.sh DATASET 4` under `plot-pp/scripts/`.
+To evaluate the first-stage models, you should firstly gain the stage1 model, and store it in `your_pretrain_path`, change `/Users/miapham/Downloads/Master_Code/CoOp/DATA`, `your_pretrain_path` and `your_work_path` in `scripts/evaluation.sh`, then you can run the command `bash evaluation.sh DATASET 4` under `plot-pp/scripts/`.
 For example `bash evaluation.sh imagenet 4`.
 To evaluate the stage2 models, you should firstly gain the second-stage model and repeat what you do when evaluating the first-stage model.